AmethystBird/COMP3016-Lab-Tasks/Lab7/README.md

 ```

 #### Mouse Movement
+In order to detect mouse movement, we need to implement the ```mouse_callback()``` function:

 **Header**
 ```c++
 //Called on mouse movement
 void mouse_callback(GLFWwindow* window, double xpos, double ypos);
 ```

+Inside of this function, we need to first check if ```mouseFirstEntry``` is true or not in order to determine whether to set the camera's last x & y positions or not.
+After this, we need to set our changes in position & store them in our x & y offset variables.
+When doing this, we need to take our passed ```xpos``` & ```ypos``` variables & apply them against our camera's last x & y positions.
+After this, we need to set our camera's last x & y positions based on the passed ```xpos``` & ```ypos``` values.
+Like before, where we used the ```movementSpeed``` variable for keyboard input, we need a variable to moderate the turning speed.
+We are going to call this ```sensitivity``` & set our offset variable values to their current values multiplied by ```sensitivity```.
+We then need to modify our current camera yaw & pitch values by adding our offset values to them to adjust our horizontal & vertical rotation:

 **CPP**
 ```c++